 - Osprey Farpoint 55L with detachable daypack (I adore this backpack.
 It's easy to carry, it's small enough to qualify as carry-on luggage, and being able to zip up the shoulder straps is a gloriously smart design detail.
 I also love the size limitation because it forces me to ship purchases home or to refrain from buying things at all.)

-- 4 REI compression sacks (If your backpack is your portable dresser, consider these the "drawers."
+- 4 compression sacks (If your backpack is your portable dresser, consider these the "drawers."
 Indispensable for organizing clothing in my pack.)

 - Shoulder purse (To carry larger SLR camera)